 An important part of substituting in vegan ingredients when baking is understanding the properties of particular ingredients, and getting a feel for how everything works together.
 You do this through testing, as Costigan says.
 Try cutting a recipe in half and try it out, and make the changes afterward.
 Whether you’re planning on spending hours in the kitchen or want to just quickly whip something up, VegNews has the baking-substitution guide for you.
 Happy baking!

-What it does: In baking, butter adds flavor and a rich and sometimes a spongy texture.
+What it does: In baking, butter adds flavor and a rich, and sometimes spongy, texture.
 It also helps baked goods rise evenly and adds to both the density and sweetness.

 How to substitute: Butter is extremely easy to substitute in vegan baking when plant-based butter is nowhere to be found.
 If baking a recipe that has natural spice or flavor to it, such as spice cookies or gingerbread, olive oil or untoasted sesame oil work well.
 Unrefined coconut oil (which is solid at room temperature) can add the thickness that butter would, and canola oil works in recipes with liquid sugars (think agave) or solid fats, such as groundnuts or chocolates in cakes.
 Vegan shortening works well with cookies and piecrusts.
 And of course, there’s margarine, which creates the buttery taste so many cookies require.